Atomic4792/golang-course-exercises/README.md

 # golang-course-exercises
-This is the me solving exercises.
+This is me solving excercises